2017 Farmers' Markets:

 10 a.m. - 1 p.m. all dates

 The College of Public Health partners annually with Columbus Public Health and the Ohio Department of Agriculture to offer a summertime farmers' market in downtown Columbus.
 The market is held one day a week for three weeks on the front lawn of Columbus Public Health, 240 Parsons Ave.

-To donate to a fund that supports the Public Health Farmers' Market, click here.
+To donate to the Public Health Farmers' Market fund, click here.